 2) Implement a proactive monitoring program

-Going hand-in-hand with patient privacy monitoring, one particular behavior that’s especially important to monitor during the COVID-19 crisis is impermissible access of affected patient records.
+Going hand-in-hand with patient privacy monitoring, one particular behavior that’s especially important to monitor during the COVID-19 crisis is snooping of affected patients.
 Because the virus has been an all-encompassing subject for healthcare organizations and news outlets, EHR users may be more tempted than ever to read records they have no business accessing.

 “We are also seeing inappropriate access occurring.
 As more and more patients enter hospitals and people working in different parts of the hospital are asked to perform other duties to keep up with all the COVID-19 patients, it will be even harder to identify some of the bad behavior.” – Ed Holmes, CEO of FairWarning

-By tracking COVID-19 patients, proactively monitoring EHR user activity, and preventing unauthorized access, you can help alleviate patient privacy concerns during this challenging time.
+By tracking COVID-19 patients, proactively monitoring EHR user activity, and preventing snooping, you can help alleviate patient privacy concerns during this challenging time.

 Knowing the major impact COVID-19 will have on our customers and other healthcare providers, FairWarning has been working closely with customers to identify ways we can help them effectively manage through this crisis.

 Moving to monthly release cycles has enabled us to offer new features for our customers, including a Protection List, which acts as a central hub for monitoring patients who have tested positive, and reports that enable healthcare professionals to monitor for snooping, high-volume of access to COVID-19 patients, and other risky behaviors.
 For more information about how your organization can leverage these new features, click the button below to request a demo.